Reversible dynamics with closed time-like curves and freedom of choice: Conclusions

 We have developed a characterisation of deterministic processes in the presence of CTCs for an arbitrary number of localised regions.
 Our proofs have demonstrated that non-trivial time travel between multiple regions is consistent with the absence of a logical paradox as long as once the outputs of all but two regions are fixed, at most one-way signalling is possible.

 The most significant result of our work is our discovery of distinct non-trivial quadripartite process functions which are compatible with the presence of CTCs.
-This demonstrates that when multiple local regions communicate with each other in the presence of CTCs, there is a broad range of communication scenarios which still allow freedom of choice for observers in each region without the development of a logical inconsistency such as a grand father paradox.
-The range of distinct communication scenarios which are consistent with the presence of CTCs proves that the way CTCs allow multiple observers in distinct regions to communicate is not incredibly restricted by a conflict with locality, free will and logical inconsistencies.
+This demonstrates that when multiple local regions communicate with each other in the presence of CTCs, there is a broad range of communication scenarios which still allow freedom of choice for observers in each region without the development of a logical inconsistency such as a grandfather paradox.
+The range of distinct communication scenarios which are consistent with the presence of CTCs proves that the way CTCs allow multiple observers in distinct regions to communicate is not overly restricted by a conflict between locality, freedom of choice, and logical consistency.
 As a result, we have demonstrated that there is a range of scenarios in which multiple observers can communicate without causal order in a classical framework.
+Our results are derived in an abstract framework, that does not depend on the details of the dynamics or of the space-time geometry.
+Further studies will be necessary to find genuine physical scenarios realising the acausal processes we have discovered.